kyverno/kyverno-envoy-plugin/website/docs/reference/commands/kyverno-envoy-plugin_serve_http_authz-server.md

       --health-check-interval duration             Interval for sending health checks (default 30s) -h, --help                                       help for authz-server
       --image-pull-secret stringArray              Image pull secrets
-      --key-file string                            File containing tls private key --kube-as string                             Username to impersonate for the operation --kube-as-group stringArray                  Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
+      --input-expression string                    CEL expression for transforming the incoming request --key-file string                            File containing tls private key --kube-as string                             Username to impersonate for the operation --kube-as-group stringArray                  Group to impersonate for the operation, this flag can be repeated to specify multiple groups.